-Metro Chimney can take care of all of your wood stove cleaning and maintenance needs.
-Please specify whether free standing or inserted with or without a liner.
-Many homes in Oregon have wood stove burning units in them as their main source of heat.
-Free Standing Wood stoves are the most common wood stove found.
+Metro Chimney is your go-to for all your wood stove cleaning and maintenance needs.
+We handle both free-standing and inserted wood stoves, with or without a liner.
+In many Oregon homes, wood stove units serve as the primary source of heat, with free-standing wood stoves being the most common type.

-There are also Wood Stove Inserts, and Pellet Stoves (see below).
-Use of a wood stove requires proper cleaning yearly of the chimney to remove creosote deposits, and regular inspection of the installation and handling of ashes.
-Wood stove pipes are smaller than your standard chimney flue, and accumulate soot and creosote (Creosote is an inevitable by-product of burning wood, and is formed when wood smoke condenses on the inside of a cool chimney) buildup faster than a regular fireplace flue.
-That is because most wood stove pipes have a diameter of no more than 8 inches.
-When smoke rises up the pipe, it attaches itself onto the inside walls and builds on itself, closing down the passageway, and restricting proper venting flow.
-Cleaning the pipe ensures smoke flows out of the chimney and not back into your house.
+Wood stove pipes have a smaller diameter compared to standard chimney flues, which leads to quicker accumulation of soot and creosote.
+Creosote, a by-product of burning wood, forms when wood smoke condenses inside a cool chimney.
+Most wood stove pipes have a diameter of no more than 8 inches.
+As smoke rises through the pipe, it adheres to the inner walls and builds up, narrowing the passage and impeding proper venting flow.
+Cleaning the pipe is crucial to ensure that smoke flows out of the chimney and not back into your house.

 WOOD STOVE INSERTS

-Wood stove Inserts (note-these do not include zero clearance firepalces-click here to see one ) are wood stoves that are designed to fit into existing masonry fireplaces.
+Wood stove inserts, which do not include zero clearance fireplaces (click here to see one) are wood stoves that are designed to fit into existing masonry fireplaces.
 They have to be pulled out to be cleaned.
 WE CLEAN INSERT WITHOUT LINERS ONLY IF IT’S A ONE-STORY EASY TO GET ON TO THE ROOF.

-A pellet stove is a stove that burns compressed wood to create heat by slowly feeding fuel from a storage container (hopper) into a burn-pot area.
-They create a constant flame that requires little to no physical adjustments.
-A pellet stove that is used during the winter needs cleaning more often than a standard wood stove.
+A pellet stove is designed to burn compressed wood, generating heat by gradually feeding fuel from a storage container (hopper) into a burn-pot area.
+These stoves maintain a consistent flame with minimal manual adjustments required.
+Pellet stoves used during the winter months typically require more frequent cleaning compared to standard wood stoves.